|

 Grilled Corn and Shrimp Summer Salad

-This grilled corn and shrimp summer salad is my go-to dish for summer barbecues, beach days, and basically any other gathering because it’s always a hit.
+This Grilled Corn and Shrimp Summer Salad is my go-to dish for summer barbecues, beach days, and basically any other gathering because it’s always a hit.
 I’ve yet to have a friend or family member not go back for seconds!
 It’s super simple to put together, and if you don’t have a grill, no biggie!
 Just boil your corn to cook it and saute your shrimp in a pan with the oil and spices to cook.
 Definitely add this one to your must-make list for the summer.

 Grilled Corn and Shrimp Summer Salad Ingredient Notes